mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 :::{.notes}
-* **Sometimes we punish risk-taking without knowing it.**
+* **Sometimes we punish risk-taking without knowing it**, because text communication doesn't effectively communicate tone.
-* From "15 rules for communicating at GitHub", **"Overcompensate for tone" has been the most useful lesson for me for modern online work communication.**
-* Text communication lacks tone. **Emojis and/or other media are important elements of quality professional communication!**
+* **Emojis and/or other media are important elements of quality professional communication!**
 * _Advance_
+* **Maybe you feel like this right now.**
-* **Is this how you feel?** Yet I think most feel intuitively that the words we use are only a small part of understanding each other.
+* Yet **I think most folks feel intuitively that the words we use are only a small part of understanding each other.**
 * There is research supporting this, but its real-world applicability may be controversial.
     * The "7-38-55 rule": Albert Mehrabian (meh-RAY-bee-uhn): 7% words, 38% tone, 55%